Questions and Answers about HPV and the Vaccine

 I recently had an LEEP procedure to remove high-risk cells from my cervix following a positive Pap test.
 Can I still pass HPV on to my partner after having this procedure done?

 The loop electrosurgical excision procedure (LEEP) does not rid you of HPV.
 It rids you of some cells that are showing signs of changes resulting from long-term infection.
-If you are with the same partner that you were with prior to your diagnosis, it is possible the partner was already exposed to the type of HPV you are infected with.
+If you are with the same partner that you were with prior to your diagnosis, it is possible the partner was already exposed to the type of HPV that caused your cellular changes.
 If you are with a new partner and that person was not previously exposed to the type of HPV that you have (either naturally or through vaccination), you might expose your partner.

 Can a person spread HPV to someone after getting the HPV vaccine?